Whether it is for Halloween or Christmas, you know a Nightmare Before Christmas cake will be suffice for either holiday!

 - In this case, use the buttercream as your crumb coat and filling.
 You will definitely have extra but that is what cupcakes are for!

 You would think after all this hard work she would be pleased with mommy’s cake, and don’t worry, she was.
-However, she dubbed this the “Chuck E Cheese party cake,” and still wants a cake for her actual birthday… She is turning 4 but she sure acts like she is 14!
-Who knows, being the sap I am I may get around to that Barbie cake she keeps requesting but then again, I cannot remember the last time I made a cake for myself!
+However, she dubbed this the “Chuck E Cheese party cake,” and still wants a cake for her actual birthday… Who knows, being the sap I am I may get around to that Barbie cake she keeps requesting but then again, I cannot remember the last time I made a cake for myself!
 Though, I would totally be alright with this Nightmare Before Christmas cake for my birthday… There will come a day where she does not want to share a birthday with her mom 🙂